TheGovernmentAndHousing_OneCitysStory.mp3

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated translation, advanced search, transcribe multiple languages, share transcripts, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including collaboration tools, advanced search, transcribe multiple languages, automated subtitles, and easily transcribe your Zoom meetings.
 Try Sonix for free today.